ArthurZey/arthurzey.github.io/_pages/stubs/grammar-and-language.md

   * Ziplock
   * Jello
   * Tupperware
+* pronunciations I'm not okay with
+  * foyer
+  * Louisville
+  * Buena Vista
 * "none are" versus "none is"; "any are" versus "any is"
 * singular "they"
 * singular "data"